 I am a historian of modern Britain.
-I write about the history of medicine and the environment, politics, and social history.
+I write about politics, social history, and the history of medicine and the environment.

 I trained both in the U.K. and the U.S., holding a Ph.D in Modern European History from New York University (NYU), an MA in the History of Science, Technology and Medicine from King’s College London, and a BA in History from the University of Oxford.